lenko-d/reddit2opml/README.md

 # reddit2opml
-Convert a list of Reddit RSS links to OPML format.
+reddit2opml is a script that converts a list of Reddit RSS links to OPML format.
 The generated OPML can be imported into your favorite RSS reader (https://en.wikipedia.org/wiki/Liferea)

 # Example workflow
 * Export a list of Reddit subscriptions as RSS from this page: https://www.reddit.com/subreddits/mine